nournahtay/BiomarkerDiscovery-Hackbio/Stage 3/README.md

   2. Normalization
   3. Filteration with a quantile cut off 0.25

-### **Differential Expressionn Analysis**
+### **Differential Expression Analysis**
 1. Metastatic and primary data is grouped together
 2. Treatment level DEA is performed with logfc = 2 and FDR cut = 0.1
-3. Ouput is used as data to generate heatmaps comparing the clustering of males vs females in both tumor types
+3. Output is used as data to generate heatmaps comparing the clustering of males vs females in both tumor types

 ### **Gene Function Analysis**
 1. The up and downregulated genes for all 4 subsets are extracted individually